What To Do When Your Child's Friend is Struggling

 - Don’t overstep your bounds.
 While it is important that you are supportive and that your child and his/her friend know that you are there for them, it is also important that you honor and respect their parents’ (or guardians) position in their lives.
 The struggles a child is facing could stem from challenges at home or circumstances that you do not fully understand or have comprehensive details on.
 It’s important that you recognize the authority figures in that child’s life (parents, grandparents, teachers, etc.) and respond with an attitude of honor and respect.
 Teach that child that it’s important to honor his/her authority.
 (Caution: If the struggle the child is facing stems from suspected abuse, then it’s important that you notify appropriate parties and investigate.)

 - Don’t try to fix it.
-Life gets messy and problems get complicated, very quickly.
+Life gets messy, and problems get complicated very quickly.
 It isn’t our job to fix everyone and everything (although as moms we certainly think so, don’t we?)
 I don’t know about you, but some of the most valuable lessons I’ve learned in life have been through struggle and disappointment.
 The same will likely be true for your child’s friend.
 There are some life lessons that often come best through experience, pain, and struggle.
-Struggles help us build resilience and a full dependence on the Lord.
+Struggles help us build resilience and full dependence on the Lord.
 We learn the value of perseverance.
 We grow in many areas.
 Be careful not to attempt the fixing.
 Point them to the One who can fix it all.
 (Now, that’s not to say that baking some warm chocolate chip cookies or serving a great meal won’t go a long way to help heal them!)

 - Do point the child to Jesus.
 The deepest sorrows only our Healer can mend.
-The largest mountains, our Savior can move.
+The largest mountains, our Savior, can move.
 The tears shed are bottled up and stored (see Ps.
 56:8).
 He cares more than we ever could.
 Continue to point the child in the direction of his/her Savior.
 This is a prime time to move forward in either strengthening his/her walk with the Lord or introducing him/her to our Savior.
-Certainly, we want to be age appropriate with such discussions, but Jesus instructed us to come to him when we are weary.
+Certainly, we want to be age-appropriate with such discussions, but Jesus instructed us to come to him when we are weary.
 (See Matthew 11:28-30).

 - Pray with and for the friend.
 Take the time to pray together as a team.
-Let the child know that their trust can be in the Lord and the He offers peace that the world does not understand.
+Let the child know that their trust can be in the Lord and that He offers peace that the world does not understand.
 The more frequently we pray with and for our children (and their friends), the more embedded this becomes into their lives and personal walks with their Heavenly Father as they become teens and young adults.
 Take the time to lift up the needs to the Lord and trust that He will direct the paths.
 Exhibit how to pray.
 Show them that even the toughest of problems, for which you have no answers or solutions, can be taken to the Lord, and He can provide a peace that just flows like a river through the situation.

 While the pain of a child is heartbreaking, it can be a time of great growth for all involved – you, your child, and the friend.
-While we cannot always understand they why, we can trust the Lord that He is always good and all-knowing and all-powerful to heal and rectify the pain.
+While we cannot always understand the why, we can trust the Lord that He is always good and all-knowing and all-powerful to heal and rectify the pain.